Laastine/nes-emulator/README.md

 <img src="assets/metroid.png" width="30%">
 </p>

 Learning project to build Nintendo Entertainment System emulator.
+The goal is to build NES emulator using only rust libraries so no SDL-library requirement.

 ## Controls